FREE SHIPPING on orders of $85 or more

 The surname Dalehaye was first found in Cambridgeshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

 Spelling variations of this family name include: Delahay, Delahey, Dalehaye, Delaheye and others.

-Another 93 words (7 lines of text) are included under the topic Early Dalehaye Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Dalehaye Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..

 The Dalehaye Family Crest was acquired from the Houseofnames.com archives.
 The Dalehaye Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 6 January 2016 at 13:39.